6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

 \subsubsection{Channel sparsity}

 When THz waves impinge upon ``rough'' surfaces, they give rise to diffuse scattering phenomena.
-In comparison to low-frequency specular reflections, diffuse scattering-generated multipath energy is weaker.
-This leads to a considerable reduction in the quantity and power of NLOS MPCs received at the receiver, resulting in most power concentrated on a few MPCs, namely, sparsity.
+Compared with low-frequency specular reflections, diffuse scattering-generated multipath energy is weaker.
+This leads to a considerable reduction in the quantity and power of NLOS MPCs received at the receiver, resulting in most of the power being concentrated on a few MPCs, also known as sparsity.

 The channel sparsity can be expressed in both the angular and delay domains and in the low rank of the channel matrix, which refers to a small number of coefficients containing a large proportion of the energy \cite{THz_SparsityHN2009}.
 It is often claimed that mmWave channels are ``sparse,'' i.e., have few entries in the delay angle bins (ITU-R M.2412 \cite{2412}).
-The sparse mmWave channel at 28 GHz has been discovered and studied in 2018 \cite{THz_wangchao}.
-So, due to the weak diffraction ability, the THz channel is more likely to be sparse due to the weak diffraction ability \cite{3-2, Priebe300}.
-The THz channel is more likely to be sparse due to the weak diffraction ability \cite{3-2, Priebe300}. \cite{THz_Sparsitylxm} quantified the sparsity of the channel using the Gini index.
+The sparse mmWave channel at 28 GHz was discovered and studied in 2018 \cite{THz_wangchao}.
+Therefore, due to its weak diffraction ability, the THz channel is more likely to be sparse \cite{3-2, Priebe300}. \cite{THz_Sparsitylxm} quantified the sparsity of a channel via the Gini index.
 Channel measurements conducted in sub-6 GHz, mmWave, and THz bands confirmed the sparsity characteristic in the THz channel.
 Then, an intracluster power allocation model within clusters was proposed to model the sparsity in the delay domain. \cite{THz_Sparsityczw} analyzed the number of clusters of delay, angle and power domains.
-The cluster numbers were reduced, which reflected the sparsity of the THz channel.
+The number of clusters was reduced, which reflected the sparsity of the THz channel.